 Body Idioms: Idioms with Finger

-- Meaning: Control one’s emotions; not give in to fear or grief
+- Keep a Stiff Upper Lip: Control one’s emotions; not give in to fear or grief

-- Meaning: Secretive, unwilling to explain something
+- Tight-Lipped: secretive, unwilling to explain something